Want to save money on a business trip to Thailand?

 Within Thailand, Air Asia, Bangkok Air and Nok Air have multiple daily flights to most of Thailand, with Air Asia flying almost hourly to many of their destinations.
 On all these airlines, you’ll find an average plane ticket less than 50% of what Thai Airways charges and the service is great too.
 You can also book well in advance on their websites.

-Thais are actually very budget-conscious so, just because you’re staying at the Arnoma Hotel in Bangkok instead of the Intercontinental, any Thai business person you might be dealing with isn’t going to look down on you as they’d likely do the same.
+Thais are actually budget-conscious so, just because you’re staying at the Arnoma Hotel in Bangkok instead of the Intercontinental, any Thai business person you might be dealing with isn’t going to look down on you as they’d likely do the same.

 4. Eat at Inexpensive Restaurants – Another huge way to save money on a business trip to Thailand is to eat at inexpensive restaurants.
 While you can eat at the Four Seasons or the Sukhothai Hotel, why bother when the service isn’t that great and the price is outrageous.

-Thais love food and hate to waste a meal eating expensive food that’s awful.
-Instead of eating at one of the city’s exclusive but so-so restaurants that will cost you an arm and a leg, take your Thai business contact to a meal at Crepes & Company (lovely secluded and very popular restaurant on Langsuan Soi 1), to breakfast, lunch or dinner at Kuppa (packed with local business people and near the sky train and underground) or for a casual business meeting, meet at one of the many Au Bon Pain locations – extremely popular with local business people who want a quick business lunch and like to save money.
+Many Thais love food and hate to waste a meal eating expensive food that’s awful.
+Instead of eating at one of the city’s exclusive but so-so restaurants that will cost you an arm and a leg, take your Thai business contact to a meal at Crepes & Company (a lovely secluded and very popular restaurant on Langsuan Soi 1), to breakfast, lunch or dinner at Kuppa (packed with local business people and near the sky train and underground) or for a casual business meeting, meet at one of the many Au Bon Pain locations – extremely popular with local business people who want a quick business lunch and like to save money.